-We will ensure that children/young people have access to a trusted adult with whom they can be open within a safe space where they can share their concerns.
-We will help them to understand that the law on child on child abuse is there to protect them rather than criminalise them not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm.
+However, children who are LGBTQ can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ.